jacarpe7/project_28/Documentation/React Example App/Stack_Brief.md

     React Native and the use of Boostrap we can provide a facelift to modern kiosk browsing and provide a streamline gesture based user interface interface.

+*This is mainly a commit placeholder for reasearch.*